The OSL Making of an Ironman

 I was sick as a kid.

-In elementary school, my best friend Preston (!) had a slumber party for his birthday four years in a row.
+In elementary school, my best friend Preston (!) had a slumber party for his birthday every year.
 But Preston also had a cat.
 I was so allergic that I couldn’t breathe in his house.

 I had to sit in the front row of the school bus because less pollen blew in the front window.